-The adolescent partial hospitalization program at Compass Intervention Center is designed to address psychiatric issues, substance abuse and dual diagnosis in teens stable enough to live at home during treatment.
+The partial hospitalization program at Compass Intervention Center is designed to address psychiatric issues, substance abuse and dual diagnosis in teens stable enough to live at home during treatment.
 The program aims to enhance a patient’s coping abilities, recognize their therapeutic needs and focus on how to address these needs in a progressive manner.

 Treatment consists of classroom scholastic time, supportive group therapy, recreational therapy, process groups and psycho-education.
 Treatment includes psychiatric and medical evaluations; comprehensive assessment and treatment planning; individual, family and group psychotherapy and medication management if needed.